 Laboratory of Glial and Neuronal Autophagy

-As most cells in the body, neurons and glia possess a primary cilium in their surface, a microtubule based organelle that is required for cell migration during development, and that acts as a major sensory antenna transducing extracellular signals into the intracellular milieu.
-Neuronal and glial primary cilia respond to neurotrophins, growth factors, hormones and other signals that are able to modulate intracellular events such as autophagy.
-However, despite the increasing identification of signaling pathways that require the primary cilium for their effector mechanisms, the cellular mechanisms that govern these pathways are poorly understood in the adult brain.
+Neurons and glia possess a primary cilium, a protruding organelle that acts as a major sensory antenna, transducing extracellular signals into the cell and modulating intracellular events such as autophagy and cell cycle.
+However, despite the fact that the identification of cilia-dependent signaling pathways continues to grow, the cellular mechanisms that govern them are poorly understood in the adult brain.